 Do you need advanced mobile device features?
 Are you going to use fingerprint scanning, NFC, or Bluetooth?

-If you answer "yes" to the majority of these questions about progressive web apps, then, probably, you do not need a progressive web app.
-A mobile app will fully cover all your needs.
+If you answer "yes" to the majority of these questions, then, probably, you do not need a progressive web app, and a mobile app will be a more effective solution.

 If you do not have any developments yet, you do not plan to limit your app to mobile platforms, and web browsers do not scare you, feel free to contact us for PWA implementation.